edgio-docs/edgio-docs/src/guides/v7/security/rate_rules.md

     -   Indiscriminately across all requests.
     -   To each unique client that exceeds the defined rate limit.

-        Identify a unique client by its user agent, IP address, or both. {{ PRODUCT_SECURITY }} Premier customers may identify clients using up to two of the following criteria: IP address, user agent, ASN, JA3, cookie, query string parameters, and request headers.
+        Identify a unique client by its user agent, IP address, or both. {{ PRODUCT }} {{ PRODUCT_SECURITY }} Premier customers may identify clients using up to two of the following criteria: IP address, user agent, ASN, JA3, cookie, query string parameters, and request headers.

 -   **[Condition Group:](#condition-group)** A request counts towards a rate limit when it satisfies all of the following criteria:
     -   A [Security Application configuration's](/guides/security/security_applications#traffic-identification) hostname and URL path match conditions.
     -   If one or more condition group(s) have been defined, then the request must also satisfy all of the conditions defined within at least one condition group.

-    Each condition identifies the type of requests that are eligible for rate limiting by URL path, request headers, IP address, file extension, and request method. {{ PRODUCT_SECURITY }} Premier customers may also identify requests by ASN, country, request header, request URL path, JA3, query string parameter, and cookie.
+    Each condition identifies the type of requests that are eligible for rate limiting by URL path, request headers, IP address, file extension, and request method. {{ PRODUCT }} {{ PRODUCT_SECURITY }} Premier customers may also identify requests by ASN, country, request header, request URL path, JA3, query string, and cookie.
 -   **Action:** A [Security Application configuration](/guides/security/security_applications#enforcement) determines the type of action that will be applied to requests that exceed the above rate limit.

 ### Source {/*source*/}